alnwlsn/tandy6k/README.md

 ## ps2-keyboard
 Converts a ps2 keyboard to one that works with a TRS-80 8-inch system.
 Made because I was getting impatient waiting to fix the broken keyboard I have.
 Runs on an Arduino pro micro, but similar things should work.
 Similar to this converter https://www.smbaker.com/tandy-1000-upgrades-ps2-tandy-keyboard-adapter but for the Tandy 6000 instead of the Tandy 1000, and made more lazily by using the Arduino framework.

+Change the mapping how you wish; I have not checked it against the real tandy 6000 keyboard, but it seems to mostly work well anyways.